 Naugatuck Railroad/Railroad Museum of New England

-Hours: Scenic Train Rides begin in late May and are offered on Sundays and Tuesdays throughout the summer.
+Hours: Scenic Train Rides begin May 29 and are offered on Sundays and Tuesdays throug Aug.
+28.

 Solar Express at Stepping Stones Museum for Children

-Hours: Runs several times a day during museum hours: Daily, 10am-5pm.
+Hours: Runs several times a day during museum hours: Memorial Day-Labor Day: daily, 10am-5pm; Labor Day-Memorial Day: Tuesday-Sunday, 10am-5pm.

 This child-sized train takes visitors on a 7- to 10-minute trip through Mathews Park.
 It collects energy through the museum’s solar panels and is a “green” addition to the museum’s environmental initiatives that include a green roof, a wind turbine, rain gardens, and other eco-friendly features.
 Children younger than 3 must ride with a parent.